trophygeek/ReadMeTheText/README.md

 ### Finding in the Chrome Store

-You can install it from here [url]
+You can install a Beta from the [Chrome Store](https://chrome.google.com/webstore/detail/readmethetext-beta/ohefbjijnlclhjfclaijbhnjaejeeeog)